 Hair loss affects millions of men and women world wide every year.
-And while there have been many technological breakthroughs within the industry on how to stop or reverse hair loss, the exact cause of male and female pattern baldness is still up to debate among leading scientists and medical experts around the world.
+And while there have been many technological breakthroughs within the industry on how to stop or reverse hair loss, the exact cause of male and female pattern baldness is still up for debate.
+Scientists and medical professionals are constantly testing and developing theories that are leading to hair loss.
 One such theory is the Gravity Hair Loss Theory, theorized by Doctor Emin Tuncay Ustuner, a plastic surgeon in Ankara, Turkey.
 Here’s everything you need to know about this new piece of information that may be the cause of your hair loss.

 Hair Loss and Age

-There are many factors in the loss of hair, but age is one of the big ones.
+There are many factors that lead to the loss of hair, but age is one of the main contributors.
 The average head has about 100,000 individual strands of hair, and losing these strands on a gradual basis is normal.
 But as we age, hair loses thickness as well as strength, and many men and women develop the most common type of hair loss: male/female pattern baldness.

 Everything to Know About the Gravity Theory

 The theory that gravity is partly responsible for hair loss, comes down to age and DHT.
 Ustuner believes that gravity pulls down the skin on the scalp, causing hair loss.
-The theory is that fat tissue under the skin is able to stay well hydrated when young, alleviating some of the pressure off of hair follicles, but as we age, the skin and fat underneath the scalp becomes thinner and less hydrated, adding that pressure onto the hair follicles.
-The follicles then have to work harder against the pressure, requiring more hormones for normal growth, therefore, DHT is formed.
+The theory is that fat tissue under the skin is able to stay well hydrated when young, alleviating some of the pressure off of hair follicles.
+As we age, the skin and fat underneath the scalp becomes thinner and less hydrated, adding that pressure onto the hair follicles.
+The follicles then have to work harder against the pressure, requiring more hormones for normal growth.
+With this, DHT is then formed on the scalp in an excess amount.
+This hormone can be detrimental to hair health.

 It is now widely accepted that DHT is the main cause of male and female pattern baldness, causing hair follicles to become thin and weak.
 However, in other areas of the body, DHT is very much needed for hair growth as well as promoting thickening of hair follicles.
 It basically affects your scalp and nothing else.
 But that’s the big question that needs to be asked.